bitcoinppl/bip329/README.md

 A library for working with [BIP329 labels](https://github.com/bitcoin/bips/blob/master/bip-00329.mediawiki).

-This library provides a way to work with BIP329 labels in a Rust program.
+- The main data structure is the [`Labels`](https://docs.rs/bip329/latest/bip329/struct.Labels.html) struct, which is a list of [`Label`](https://docs.rs/bip329/latest/bip329/enum.Label.html) structs.

-The main data structure is the [`Labels`](https://docs.rs/bip329/latest/bip329/struct.Labels.html) struct, which is a list of [`Label`](https://docs.rs/bip329/latest/bip329/enum.Label.html) structs.
+- The [`Label`](https://docs.rs/bip329/latest/bip329/enum.Label.html) enum containing all the different types of labels.

-The [`Label`](https://docs.rs/bip329/latest/bip329/enum.Label.html) enum is a discriminated union of all the different types of labels.
+- The [`Labels`](https://docs.rs/bip329/latest/bip329/struct.Labels.html) struct can be imported/exported to/from a JSONL file.

-The [`Labels`](https://docs.rs/bip329/latest/bip329/struct.Labels.html) struct can be exported to a JSONL file.
+- Supports encryption and decryption using the [`encryption`](https://docs.rs/bip329/latest/bip329/encryption/) module.

-The `Labels` struct can be imported from a JSONL file.
+- Supports the [`uniffi`](https://github.com/mozilla/uniffi-rs) feature, for easy integration with other languages.

 #### Example Import:
 ```rust
 use bip329::Labels;